 The programs of the College of Agriculture and Life Sciences (CALS) emphasize life sciences, agriculture and food systems, environmental protection, and the preservation of healthy rural communities.
-In cooperation with the Agricultural Experiment Station and The University of Vermont Extension Service, the College performs the four public functions of teaching, research, disseminating information, and providing related services.
+In cooperation with the Agricultural Experiment Station and the University of Vermont Extension Service, the college performs the four public functions of teaching, research, disseminating information, and providing related services.

-As an integral part of the University of Vermont, the College of Agriculture and Life Sciences helps fulfill the University's mission to discover, interpret and share knowledge; to prepare our students to lead productive, responsible, and creative lives; and to promote the application of relevant knowledge to benefit the State of Vermont and society as a whole.
+As an integral part of the University of Vermont, the College of Agriculture and Life Sciences helps fulfill the university's mission to discover, interpret and share knowledge; to prepare students to lead productive, responsible, and creative lives; and to promote the application of relevant knowledge to benefit the State of Vermont and society as a whole.

-The College faculty strive for excellence in undergraduate education as evidenced by a sustained and enviable record of University teaching award winners.
-The College emphasizes the importance of each individual student and promotes significant student-faculty interaction.
+The college faculty strive for excellence in undergraduate education as evidenced by a sustained and enviable record of university teaching award winners.
+The college emphasizes the importance of each individual student and promotes significant student-faculty interaction.
 Students are provided with a firm foundation in the social and life sciences in order to excel and meet the challenges in future professional careers.
-Faculty and peer advisors provide a broad range of support, to help students develop high-quality academic programs that meet individual needs.
+Faculty and peer advisors provide a broad range of support to help students develop high-quality academic programs that meet individual needs.

 Opportunities abound for off-campus experiences such as internships, independent study, and study abroad.
-Graduates of the College are successfully meeting the requirements to pursue advanced education.
-Career choices are broad, but focus primarily in agribusiness, dietetics, international and rural development, agriculture, veterinary and human medicine, biotechnology, nutrition, research and teaching, horticulture, and the plant sciences.
+Graduates of the college are successfully meeting the requirements to pursue advanced education.
+Career choices are broad, but focus primarily on agribusiness, dietetics, international and rural development, agriculture, veterinary and human medicine, biotechnology, nutrition, research and teaching, horticulture, and the plant sciences.

-Academic majors are enhanced by the on-campus and field facilities, labs, and research for which the College is renowned.
-Many CALS faculty working through the Experiment Station conduct mission-oriented, applied agricultural research, and faculty encourage undergraduate research.
+Academic study is enhanced by the on-campus and field facilities, the labs, and the research for which the college is renowned.
+Many CALS faculty, working through the Agricultural Experiment Station, conduct mission-oriented, applied agricultural research and encourage undergraduate participation.

 The College of Agriculture and Life Sciences welcomes applications from international students.
-The specific procedures and requirements are listed in the Admissions section presented earlier in the catalogue.
+The specific procedures and requirements are outlined in the Admissions section found in this catalogue.

-The Office of the Dean of the College is located in Rooms 106 and 108 in Morrill Hall.
-For more information contact the Student Services Office at calsstudentservices@uvm.edu or call 802-656-2980.
+The office of the dean of the college is located in Rooms 106 and 108 in Morrill Hall.
+For more information, contact the Student Services office at calsstudentservices@uvm.edu or call 802-656-2980.